Morpheus0x/api-contact-form-to-email/README.md

-# hugo-shortcode-contact-form
+# api-contact-form-to-email
-Hugo Shortcode that provides a contact form, forwarded via email
+Python Flask API that accepts post requests from a html form and forwards it via email.
+The API endpoint is secured via Cloudflare Turnstile in order to protect against spam.